 I came across this sweet little Java Applet tool that allows you to perfectly demonstrate the CLT.
-Just click on the “Start CLT Applet” button to launch the tool.
-This tool was developed by some folks at Seton Hall and from all I can tell is free for anyone to use.
+This tool was developed by some folks at Seton Hall and, from what I can tell, is free for anyone to use.

 Fun with the Weibull Distribution

 So here is the situation.
 Let’s assume we have a process that exhibits a Weibull distribution which would fail to pass as “normal” data as it is skewed to the right.
 This means we can not use any so called “parametric” hypothesis tests.
 Often times we see a Weibull distribution with reliability/ failure analysis data.

 Let’s now pretend we send someone out on 50 different occasions (trials) to collect data from this process we know to exhibit a Weibull distribution.
 Let’s also assume we tell this person to only collect “1” data point per trip/trial.
 After the 50th trial we take the 50 data points and study its shape (Top Figure).

 The blue bars are our data and the yellow outline is what a typical Weibull distribution looks like.
 As you can see our distribution looks pretty Weibull-ish.

 Now then, we then tell the person to go back 50 more times.
 Only this time we ask them to collect 5 samples instead of 1 sample each trip out.
 We will take the 5 data points from each trial and average them together.
 After the 50th trial we take the 50 data points (remember each data point is an average of 5 numbers) and study its shape (Middle/Right Figure).

 Notice how the distribution is beginning to behave a bit more normal like although still maintaining a little Weibullishness?
 Yes, that’s a word… at least in my dictionary.